ikluft/ikluft-tools/piflash/README.md

 - The output device must be a block device.
 - If the output device is a mounted filesystem, it will refuse to erase it.
 - If the output device is not an SD card, it will refuse to erase it.
+Piflash has been tested with USB and PCI based SD card interfaces.

 ## Automated Flashing Procedure